20242-Ingenieria-Web-Udea-MJ/taller-html-sebastia-ruiz/README.md

 - **HTML**: For structuring the content.
 - **CSS**: For styling the application.
 - **Node.js & npm**: For package management and development tooling.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to the project, please fork the repository and use a feature branch.
-Pull requests are encouraged.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request

 License